 Tennessee Prenuptial Agreement

-Bottom line: Tennessee earns a B grade.
-A concrete alimony floor is a meaningful strength, but the changed-circumstances review on alimony and non-waivable disclosure create some uncertainty.
-A prenup is still far better than none.
+Bottom line: Tennessee earns a C grade.
+The changed-circumstances review on alimony and non-waivable disclosure create some uncertainty.
+A prenup is far better than none.

 Tennessee Prenup Laws: Key Statutes Explained